-“Spam” is a very common word for them who are surfing the internet and I’m pretty sure that everybody hates spam as like as me.
-And, when it comes to a WordPress website, it’s getting harder and harder to guess what’s the real one and what’s the fake.
+“Spam” is a common word for them who are surfing the internet and I am pretty sure that everybody hates spam as like as me.

-Today, there are a lot of ways out there that shady marketers are using to do this dirty work, like using Spam-Bots, paying people to carry out a sneakier spam approach, etc.
+Today, there are a lot of ways out there that shady marketers are using to do this dirty work, like using Spam-Bots, paying people to carry out a sneakier spam approach.

 Table of Contents

 Say “NO” to Spam Submission Forever

 That means it is worth to manage a way to stop or catch this kind of comments and pingbacks before it is too late to keep safe and secure WordPress website or blog.

 However, what is the way, and how can anyone do it quickly?
 Yes, here we are going to share the most convenient way to STOP spam submission on the WordPress blog using a plugin called “Akismet” – one of the best Spam Blocking Plugins for WordPress website.